A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Wrap Up

-So, now you know all about Holy Smokes, A Lowcountry Barbecue Festival in Charleston, S.C., happening November 9th, 2024, including where to stay and what to do in the area.
+So, now you know all about Holy Smokes, A Lowcountry Barbecue Festival in Charleston, S.C., including where to stay and how to get there!
+Rain or shine, savory, authentic Southern barbecue, and support for worthy causes are just ahead.

 A gorgeous orange sunset gleams at dusk over the salt marshes of Folly Beach, near Charleston, S.C., photo ©Kate Dana